han-yaeger/yaeger-tutorial/docs/player-controlled.md

 ## Change the frame index depending on the direction of the Hanny

 We must still change the frame index depending on the direction of Hanny.
 For this, a `DynamicSpriteEntity` provides the method ` setCurrentFrameIndex(int)`.

 ![Edit](images/edit.png) Set the correct frame index.
 Make sure only the left and right buttons change the direction in which Hanny seems to be swimming.

 ## Make sure Hanny doesn't leave the Scene

-To ensure that Hanny remains on the Scene, we can use the interface `SceneBorderTouchingWatcher`, which provides an event handler that gets called whenever the Entity touches the border of the Scene.
-By implementing this Interface, the Entity needs to implement the method `void notifyBoundaryTouching(SceneBorder)`, which receives which of the four borders was touched.
-We can use this the set either the `x` or `y` coordinate of Hanny to ensure she remains within the Scene.
+To ensure that Hanny remains on the screen, we can use the interface `SceneBorderTouchingWatcher`, which provides an event handler that gets called whenever the entity touches the border of the scene.
+By implementing this interface, the entity needs to implement the method `void notifyBoundaryTouching(SceneBorder)`, which receives which of the four borders was touched.
+We can use this the set either the x or y-coordinate of Hanny to ensure she remains within the screen.
 Besides that, we also set her speed to 0.

 ```java